 Will Contest and Probate Litigation Frequently Asked Questions (FAQ)

-I meet with many clients each year who offer a unique and interesting narrative about their case.
+I meet with many clients each year who offer unique and interesting narratives about their cases.
 For your benefit, I have prepared the following list of frequently asked questions and my answers when clients ask about Will Contest and Probate Litigation in New Jersey.
-I hope you will find this dialogue informational.
+I hope you will find this dialogue informative.

 1. What is a Will Contest and Probate Litigation?

 A Will Contest is the most common lawsuit in estate probate litigation.
 Everyone has the legal right to decide who gets their worldly possessions after death, including their assets (both financial and personal).
-Except for a surviving spouse, no one is entitled to anyone’s estate, not children, parents, family members, etc. Sometimes beneficiaries are wrongfully deprived of their rightful inheritance, whether it’s intentional or circumstantial.
+Except for a surviving spouse, no one is entitled to anyone’s estate, not children, parents, family members, etc. Sometimes, beneficiaries are wrongfully deprived of their rightful inheritance, whether intentionally or by circumstance.
 In these situations, you can file a lawsuit to contest a Last Will and Testament.

-2. What are the warning signs of when to file a Will Contest Probate lawsuit?
+2. What are the warning signs to file a Will Contest Probate lawsuit?

 Before the need to file a probate lawsuit, there are generally signs to alert you that legal action is necessary.
 Here are just a few “signs” to be aware of:

-• Is the Executor being secretive or ignoring your communication attempts?
+- Is the Executor being secretive or ignoring your attempts to communicate?

-• Do you have reason to believe the deceased did not have legal capacity when signing their estate planning documents?
+- Do you have reason to believe the deceased did not have legal capacity (understanding) when signing their estate planning documents?

-• Was there a sudden change to the Will or Trust at or near the time of death, especially a significant change to the will after years of its prior existence?
+- Was there a sudden change to a long-standing Will or Trust at or near the time of death, especially a significant change after years of its prior existence?

-• Do you suspect fraud in the creation of the Will or Trust such as undue influence?
+- Do you suspect fraud in the creation of the Will or Trust, such as undue influence or a fraudulent signature?

 TESTIMONIAL